-Julie is a Partner in the NewSchools Venture Fund West Coast office, where she focuses on the firm’s human capital investment strategy and management assistance.
+Julie is the Senior Director of Education at the Charles & Lynn Schusterman Family Foundation.
+Prior to joining the Schusterman Foundation, Julie was a Partner in NewSchools Venture Fund’s West Coast office, where she focused on teacher preparation and the firm’s human capital investment strategy and management assistance.
 She began her career in education teaching high school science in New Orleans through Teach For America.
 Prior to joining NewSchools, she was Vice President of Strategic Initiatives at EdBuild, led trainings for leadership teams of large urban districts at the Center for Reform of School Systems, and served as an elected member of the DC Board of Education from 2001 until 2004.

 President, Flamboyan Foundation

 Kristin Ehrgood is the president of Flamboyan Foundation, a private, family foundation which invests strategically to improve the quality of pre-K - 12 public education in Washington, D.C. and Puerto Rico.
 Additionally, she is the founder of Sapientis, a nonprofit organization dedicated to mobilizing a diverse and informed network of change agents committed to improving the quality of public education in Puerto Rico and was part of the founding team of DC School Reform Now, a non-profit organization committed to supporting education reform in Washington, D.C.
 Previously, Kristin taught for three years in Louisiana and New Jersey and worked on the staff of Teach for America, first as Executive Director of their New Jersey region and then as Director of New Site Development.